 body wrap benefits

 Considering a detoxing, herbal, mineral or enzyme body wrap?
 Are you wondering if health benefits that are advertised are true or hype?
-Or maybe you've read that doing body wraps could help with weight loss but you don't know what kind to get or even if it's worth it to try one?
+Maybe you've read that doing body wraps could help with weight loss but you don't know what kind to get or even if it's worth it to try one?
 This page is here to answer those questions and more on wrapping.
 It definitely pays to do your homework on the subject because not all bodywraps are created equal.

 * What's the best bodywrap to use?